This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Old Fashioned Peach Cobbler

-Old-fashioned peach cobbler is a timeless summer dessert!
-Warm cakey layers baked with fresh sliced peaches…it's a match made in heaven.
-Top the cobbler with vanilla ice cream and every bite is a delight!
+Old fashioned peach cobbler is a timeless summer dessert!
+Its warm cakey layers baked with fresh sliced peaches are a match made in heaven.
+Top the cobbler with vanilla ice cream, and every bite will be a delight!

 Prep Time: 20 minutes